 William sailed out of Whangaraupo (Lyttelton Harbour) on his whaling ship ‘Harriet’ – soon to be renamed Port Cooper at Rhodes request – a few days later with Banks Peninsula never far from his thoughts.

-He was back less than 2 years later, sailing into Akaroa Harbour with a ship full of sheep that were forced overboard so they would swim ashore.
+He was back less than 2 years later, sailing into Akaroa Harbour with a ship full of cattle that were forced overboard so they would swim ashore.
 This was the humble beginnings of the Rhodes family in Canterbury.

 Much encouraged by their elder brother William, George (1817 – 1864) arrived in Port Cooper in December 1843 and Robert (1815 – 1884) arrived 1849.
 The two of them were sheep dipping on their property of Purau when the ‘Charlotte Jane’ and the ‘Randolph’ sailed past the entrance of Purau on the historic day of the 16th December 1850.
 The arrival of the settlers made the Rhodes business boom as meat, vegetables and milk were in very high demand!!!